home-assistant/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-card.md

 element.hass = hass;
 ```

-Your card can define a `getCardSize` method that returns the size of your card as a number.
+Your card can define a `getCardSize` method that returns the size of your card as a number or a promise that will resolve to a number.
 A height of 1 is equivalent to 50 pixels.
 This will help Home Assistant distribute the cards evenly over the columns.
 A card size of `1` will be assumed if the method is not defined.

 ```js
 if ('getCardSize' in element) {